Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: MHD, magnetic field lines and reconnection

 where

-is the mean-free path for electron-ion collisions.
+is the mean-free path \indexit{mean free path!electron-ion}for electron-ion collisions.
 Combining these expressions with those for the electron and ion inertial lengths we obtain [an estimate for the length scale below which effects of collisions become important to field diffusion:]

 Note that the length-scale, $\ell_{\rm collision}$, of the spatial variations required to achieve significant field-line diffusion is inversely proportional to the mean-free path, $\lambda_{\rm mfp}$.
-As $\lambda_{\rm mfp}$ increases, the diffusion caused by collisions becomes less effective, and increasingly sharper gradients are required to maintain the size of the dissipation term, ${\bf j} / \sigma_{\rm e}$.\activity{Units: this text uses cgs-Gaussian units.
-In other texts (including many of the Heliophysics chapters) you will find SI units.
-Look into conversions from one system to another (for example with the \href{https://www.nrl.navy.mil/ppd/content/nrl-plasma-formulary}{online} NRL Plasma Formulary).}
+As $\lambda_{\rm mfp}$ increases, the diffusion caused by collisions becomes less effective, and increasingly sharper gradients are required to maintain the size of the dissipation term, ${\bf j} / \sigma_{\rm e}$.

-[Table~\ref{tab:5.1} lists] various plasma parameters along with the characteristic scale-lengths for four different regions where reconnection is thought to occur.
+[Table~\ref{tab:5.1} lists] various plasma parameters along with the characteristic scale-lengths for four different regions where \indexit{reconnection!important length scales}reconnection is thought to occur.
 The parameter $L_{\rm s}$ is the global (system-level) scale-size of the region, and the fundamental quantities from which all other parameters are derived are the density $n$, temperature $T$, and magnetic field $B$.
 For convenience, we assume that the Alfv\'{e}n Mach number $M_{\rm A}$ is unity and that the electron and ion temperatures are roughly equal.
 The most extreme plasma environments listed in Table~\ref{tab:5.1} occur in the magnetosphere, which is completely collisionless, and in the solar interior which is highly collisional.